pdp10/simqueue/readme.txt

       1) Exponential casual variable;
       2) Triangular casual variable;
       To simulate a continuous stochastic variable, we use the reversed transformation method.
-      On details, let be X a continuous stochastic variable, so X ~ f(x), where f(x) is its density function.
-Let be F(x) its distribution function.
-Let it be a increase monotonous function, so F(x) is invertible.
+      In more detail, let X be a continuous stochastic variable, so X ~ f(x), where f(x) is its density function.
+Let F(x) be its distribution function.
+Let f(x) be a increase monotonous function, so F(x) is invertible.
+      We can demonstrate that
+	    U = F(X)
-      We can demonstrate (see "A first course in probability" by Ross for the demonstration) that U = F(X)
+      where U is the uniform stochastic variable (for a proof, see "A first course in probability" by Ross).
-      where U is the uniform stochastic variable.
-U is exactly F(X) iff X is x, so where U = F(X = x).
+      U is exactly F(X) iff X is x, so where
+	    U = F(X = x).
-      In this way, we obtain a casual history for the uniform stochastic variable.
+      Therefore, we obtain a casual history for the uniform stochastic variable.
-      Because we are interested in the casual history for the stochastic variable X, we must calculate the reverse function:
+      As we are interested in the casual history for the stochastic variable X, we must calculate the reverse function:
 	    X = F[-1](U)    (where F[-1] is the reverse function of F).

-      P.E.
+      For instance:
-	   1)   Let be X ~ Eb an exponential stochastic variable of parameter b.
+	   1)   Let X ~ Eb be an exponential stochastic variable of parameter b.
 		Its density function is:
 		    f(x) =  b*e exp(-b*x)   if x >= 0
 			    0		    if x < 0
 		Its distribution function is:
 		    y = F(z) = INTEGRAL( f(z) dz )  from 0 to z
 			     = 1 - e exp(-b*z)
-		    (y is an uniform variable U !!!)
+		    (y is an uniform variable U !!)
 		The reverse function of F(z) is:
 		    z = F[-1](y) = -( ln(1-y) / b )

-		But a random variable rand, computated from every programming language, is a simulated uniform stochastic variable, so we can write z = -( ln(1 - rand()) / b )
+		As a random variable `rand` is computated from a uniform stochastic variable in every programming language, we can write z = -( ln(1 - rand()) / b )

 	   2)	As (1) we can obtain a casual history for the triangular stochastic variable.